toddseller/phase-0-gps-1/awesome_page.md

 [This is a link to Github](http://www.github.com)

 ![This is a picture of Todd & Kevin working together.
 Katy is there too.](Todd&Kevin_Working.png)

+	This is a different message to create a conflict